ankit-gautam23/Golang/README.md

     http.ListenAndServe(":8080", nil)
 }
 ```
-We define two endpoints here, one for handling a list of todos (/todos) and one for handling individual todos (/todos/{id}).
+I defined two endpoints here, one for handling a list of todos (/todos) and one for handling individual todos (/todos/{id}).

 Now, let's implement the handlers for these endpoints.
 First, let's implement the handler for the /todos endpoint: